ERA-2022/PerSeO/README.md

 ...
 ```

-*   __First step:__ You have to make sure to add the following imports to your main script.
+*   __First step:__ You must add the following imports to your main script.
     ```
     from PSO_core import commands
     from PSO_functions import Interfaz
     ```
-*   __Second step:__ You have to define the following parameters for the optimizator, is recomended save this data in independents variables:
+*   __Second step:__ You have to define the following parameters for the optimization.
+It is recommended to save this data in independents variables:
     * Path to executable of ANSYS
     * Path to default save of ANSYS
     * Category of structure (Antenna, Hybrid, Filter, among others)
-    * Sub category of structure
+    * Subcategory of structure
     * Project name
     * Design name
     * Variable name or name of the array where are the dimensions